gerth2/gerth2.github.io/_posts/2019-08-18-on_code_comments.md

 If you are super careful with how you do something like this, you can use specialized programs like [Javadoc](https://en.wikipedia.org/wiki/Javadoc) or [Doxygen](https://en.wikipedia.org/wiki/Doxygen) to convert these comment blocks into some very nice looking and easy-to-navigate HTML, producing non-code documentation of how your code works.
 It's super useful if someone else has to use your code (like if you were writing _for_ WPI), but is also just nice to have as a reference anyway.

+One closing note - I always recommend using proper grammar, punctuation, capitalization, spelling, etc. when writing comments.
+Even if your meaning is communicated without these, taking the time on the comments indicates you also took time writing the code, and are competent at your job.
+Which, presumably, is the message you'd like to communicate outward.